Circadian Rhythms and Alzheimer’s Disease

 Medications

-Melatonin treatment, in one study of people with AD, seemed to improve sleep but so far there isn’t strong evidence that it also helps cognitive functioning.
-Later in the course of the disease, the SCN is more damaged and the brain may be less sensitive to melatonin’s effects.
+Melatonin treatment seemed to improve sleep in one study of people with Alzheimer's, but so far, there isn’t strong evidence that it also helps cognitive functioning.
+Later in the course of the disease, the SCN is more damaged, and the brain may be less sensitive to melatonin’s effects.
 Melatonin combined with bright light therapy may be more helpful than melatonin alone for some patients.

-Sleeping pills such as the benzodiazepines are not generally recommended because they can increase fall risk, daytime sleepiness, and confusion — but the sedating antidepressant trazodone may help prolong sleep time for some people with AD without adding as much risk as the benzodiazepines do.
+Sleeping pills such as benzodiazepines are not generally recommended because they can increase fall risk, daytime sleepiness, and confusion — but the sedating antidepressant trazodone may help prolong sleep time for some people with Alzheimer's without adding as much risk as the benzodiazepines do.

 Help for Alan